barseghyanartur/django-eximagination/docs/index.rst

 3. Configure

-By default, eximagination expects your files to be stored in ``/media/external_images`` directory.
+By default, ``django-eximagination`` expects your files to be stored in ``/media/external_images`` directory.
 If location varies, redefine the directories in your Django settings, make sure the path is writable and that www-data (or whatever is applicable) has rights to write into it.